 High in the Himalayas, wild lush green cannabis grows on tall mountainous slopes covering whole villages in a leafy clinch.

-With the rise in global awareness about the sustainable environmental benefits of the hemp plant, the Indian state of Utter Pradesh and Uttarakhand have taken reasonable steps to legalize the cultivation of low potency THC variants for industrial and medical use.
+With the rise in global awareness about the sustainable environmental benefits of the hemp plant, the Indian states of Utter Pradesh and Uttarakhand have taken reasonable steps to legalize the cultivation of low-potency THC variants for industrial and medical use.
 Organizations with government licenses in India can cultivate hemp plants in selected states, having less than 0.3% THC.

 For now, the Indian government has legalized the cultivation of hemp plants in Uttrakhand, and some parts of the U.P.
 It is soon expected to see Himachal Pradesh loosening its curb on industrial hemp cultivation making it the third Indian state to legalize hemp for sustainable development.